azagniotov/ant-style-path-matcher/README.md

-# Ant Path Matcher
+# Ant-style Path Matcher
-PathMatcher implementation for Ant-style path patterns
+Consise & efficient path matcher implementation for Ant-style path patterns

-Part of this README description has been kindly borrowed from http://docs.spring.io/.

 The mapping matches URLs using the following rules:
 * `?` matches one character